MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-parameters.md

 ### Use the multiple selection fixed value parameters

 Fixed value parameters are based on predefined values specified by the user.
-The following example shows how to can create and use a multiple selection fixed value parameter.
+The following example shows you how to create and use a multiple selection fixed value parameter.

 #### Create the parameters